onezach/CS744-assignment2/README.md

 If conda is not already installed, `bash ./pre-setup.sh` will install it (yes to all prompts).

 If working on the cluster, run `bash ./post-setup.sh` and you're set.
-For local development, use `environment.yml` to generate an environment equivalent to what is on the cluster.
+For local development, use `conda env create -f environment.yml` to generate an environment equivalent to what is on the cluster.